Acute Myeloid Leukemia (AML)

 After remission is successfully induced, post-remission therapy is administered to attempt to destroy any remaining leukemia cells and help prevent a relapse.
 Depending on a patient’s age, overall health and risk factors, consolidation may involve chemotherapy or stem cell transplants.

 At Moffitt Cancer Center, our Malignant Hematology Program provides comprehensive, individualized treatment for a range of blood and bone marrow cancers, including acute myeloid leukemia and other types of leukemia.
 We work consistently throughout each phase of a patient’s diagnosis, treatment and recovery to achieve the best possible outcomes – not only in terms of survival but also quality of life.

 Starting with the very first consultation, our Malignant Hematology Program goes above and beyond to give each patient the best possible chance of achieving AML remission.
 Our multispecialty tumor board collaboratively considers a number of patient-specific factors to determine the most appropriate approach to remission induction therapy.

 Acute myelogenous leukemia often requires long-term (consolidation) therapy to maintain positive outcomes.
 Bone marrow transplantation, secondary chemotherapy and other options may be suggested to help a patient achieve the best possible outcome and quality of life.
 And, to offer our patients an even broader selection of treatment options, we host a number of clinical trials, which present invaluable opportunities to access the newest AML treatments before they are available in other settings.

-Anyone who has been diagnosed with – or is experiencing symptoms of – acute myelogenous leukemia can meet with a Moffitt oncologist with or without a physician’s referral.
-To schedule an appointment with our Malignant Hematology Program, call 1-888-663-3488 or submit a new patient registration form online.
+Anyone who has been diagnosed with – or is experiencing symptoms of – acute myeloid leukemia can meet with a Moffitt oncologist with or without a physician’s referral.
+To request an appointment with an oncologist specializing in leukemia, call 1-888-663-3488 or submit a new patient registration form online.